← Back

 Struggling digital projects usually have everything they need on paper: budgets, resources, tools, governance committees, methodologies.
 And yet they don’t move forward.
 Or they move forward in a vacuum — teams deliver status reports, not real value.

 The problem lies in the gap between what people say and what they actually experience.
 Status reports say “we’re on track”; the teams know it isn’t true.
 Committees discuss theoretical risks; the real problems remain unnamed.
+Behind this gap, almost always the same thing: fear — fear of losing control, fear of exposing a weakness, fear of telling the truth to the hierarchy.

-2 to 4 weeks
+2 to 4 weeks · fixed fee

 You sense something is blocking progress, but you can’t quite name it.
 Teams appear to be doing the right work; indicators aren’t alarming; and yet the project isn’t delivering what it should.

-Over two to four weeks, I enter your project.
+Over two to four weeks, I step into your project.
 I observe, I listen — not to reports, to people.
 I speak with teams, stakeholders, sponsors.
 I look for the root problem, the one hiding behind the visible symptom.
 The goal isn’t to validate what you already know; it’s to name what no one has named yet.

 20 years in the field, programs worth 5, 10, 25 million dollars — EDF, Allianz, Airbus, ENGIE, National Bank of Canada, Desjardins.
 I’ve seen from the inside what makes a project fail, and what puts it back on its feet.

-Ongoing support
+Transformation support

 Let’s talk about your project